joelfiddes/nissai_CR1000x_logger/README.md

 # nissai_CR1000x_logger
-Campbell CR1000x logger programme fro the Nissai/ Sangvor sttation in the Pamir, Tajikistan.
+Campbell CR1000x logger programme for the Nissai/ Sangvor sttation in the Pamir, Tajikistan.